KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_3b_adding_data_to_our_template.md

 You're declaring that the `answer` parameter is of data type `Answer`.
 Then, if the selected answer (the answer passed to the `onSelect` method) is correct, we log "answer correct" to the development console.
 If the selected answer is incorrect, we log "answer wrong" to the development console.
   {% endhint %}

+11. Save your _src/app/quiz/quiz.component.ts_ file.

-11. In Google Chrome, view your application using your new data.
+12. In Google Chrome, view your application using your new data.

     {% hint style='danger' %}
 Application not working?
 You may have had an error during development that the server wasn't able to overcome.
 Try stopping the `ng serve` command in iTerm2 (mac) or Git Bash (windows) by pressing the `ctrl` + `c` keys and restarting it by typing `ng serve` and pressing enter.
 Refresh the page in Google Chrome.
 If you're still having issues, grab a mentor to help troubleshoot!